kiramclean/today_i_learned/content/posts/how-to-copy-to-clipboard-with-js.md

 }
 ```

-There are limitations to this simple snippet so if click-to-copy is a key part of your app {{% target_blank "look at clipboard.js" "https://clipboardjs.com/" %}}, but if this is just a little nice-to-have extra thing this might be all you need.
+There are limitations to this simple snippet so if click-to-copy is a key part of your app [look at clipboard.js](https://clipboardjs.com/), but if it's just a little nice-to-have extra thing or if you're already working with lots of libraries that make importing certain third-party packages difficult, this might be all you need.

 Fewer libraries = less code = less maintenance, amiright?